Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/contributing.rst

 Contributing to MIALSRTK
 *************************

-This project follows the all-contributors specification.
+This project follows the `all contributors specification <https://allcontributors.org/>`_.
 Contributions in many different ways are welcome!